I remember the conversation. The man leaned forward and asked me, “What is the key thing you have learned in reaching out to society’s marginalized?”

 My answer surprised him.
 I explained.
 “The posture I am referring to isn’t physical posture — the ‘straighten your back or lift your chin up’ posture.
 What I mean is the inner attitude of the heart and mind.”

 Posture has become so vital for my service organization.
 Each time we orient new volunteers, we explain that our posture before God, each other, and those we are seeking to reach is of utmost importance.

-We remind our volunteers that God is the One who transforms lives.
-He is the Savior and we are His servants and messengers.
-It is His Kingdom and ultimately, He has the power to change people.
+We remind our volunteers that God is the one who transforms lives.
+He is the Savior and we are his servants and messengers.
+It is his Kingdom and ultimately, he alone has the power to change people.